Space Wombs

 On wombs, spacecraft, and the next billion years of human habitation.

-I learned something in those winters that I have spent trying to express, ever since.
-Shelter is not a convenience.
-It is the condition that makes everything else possible – thought, language, love, memory.
-Without it, there is only survival, and not for long.
+Shelter is the condition that makes everything else possible: thought, language, love, memories.
 The philosopher Gaston Bachelard wrote that the house shelters daydreaming, that the spaces we inhabit shape the thoughts we are capable of thinking.
-In Siberia, this was not philosophy.
-It was physics.
+My upbringing, though, was more physics than philosophy.

 The philosopher Gaston Bachelard wrote that the house shelters daydreaming, that the spaces we inhabit shape the thoughts we are capable of thinking.

-Years later, I found myself studying space architecture, the design of habitats for humans living beyond Earth, and I realized that the question I had been carrying since my childhood was the same question our entire species was beginning to face.
+I found myself studying space architecture years later, the theory and practice of designing human rated spacecraft, and I realized the question I had been carrying since my childhood was the same question our entire species was beginning to face.
 How do we build shelter when there is no ground to build on, no atmosphere to breathe, no manufactured warmth?
 How do we create the conditions for human life in places that were never meant for it?
+The answer, I believe, begins with the first shelter any of us ever knew.

 How do we build shelter when there is no ground to build on, no atmosphere to breathe, no manufactured warmth?